← Back to trust

 BIT-0004 (Subnet Deregistration) records a second pressure.
 The proposal states that non-functional subnets can continue consuming emissions, chain footprint, and compute resources.
 It proposes price-based pruning when the subnet limit is reached.
 The dissolution path is root-only (requiring root-level governance action rather than subnet-level mechanisms).

 The institutional pattern BIT-0004 documents is the weak-construct pathway: subnets can persist without demonstrating functional evaluation, because the protocol lacks an external measure of functionality that would trigger deregistration automatically.
-The governance response (price-based pruning) ties deregistration to market signals (subnet token price) rather than to direct measures of evaluative performance.
+The governance response (price-based pruning) ties deregistration to market signals (subnet token price), with no direct measure of evaluative performance.
 This choice is consistent with the broader capitalized-judgment architecture: where direct measurement of evaluative quality is unavailable, capital-based signals substitute.

 9.3.
 Structural implication of the governance record

 The governance record supports a specific structural claim.
 The Bittensor protocol recognizes that capital-capture and weak-calibration pressures exist (the BIT proposals document them) and attempts to address them through governance mechanisms (start-calls, deregistration procedures) that operate downstream of the capitalized-judgment architecture without modifying the architecture itself.
-The governance mechanisms are therefore supplements to, rather than substitutes for, the capitalized-judgment core.
-The structural conditions for signal-capital substitution remain, and the governance record documents that the protocol’s designers and operators have recognized the conditions without eliminating them.
+The governance mechanisms supplement the capitalized-judgment core while leaving the structural conditions for signal-capital substitution in place.
+The runtime-level modification record is weighed in Section 12.4 and carries the same pattern.

 10. System-Wide Empirical Pattern

-Lui and Sun (2025) provide the first system-wide empirical study of Bittensor.
+Lui and Sun (2025) provide the first system-wide empirical study of Bittensor available at the May 2026 review.
 Their methodology and findings warrant detailed engagement because they establish the empirical baseline against which subsequent work must position itself.

 10.1.
 Methodology